Pyprohly/reddit-api-doc-notes/docs/api-reference/account.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

-   "features","object","Note, this object has some keys that differ from the one described in the table :ref:`here <user_features>`."
+   "features","object","Note, this object has some keys that differ from the one described in the table :ref:`here <user-features>`."

 Actions